 GDPR's key principles

-Alright, let's dive into the meat and potatoes of GDPR - its key principles.
+Alright, let’s dive into the meat and potatoes of GDPR - its seven key principles of data protection.
 These are the foundational ideas that underpin the entire regulation.
 Think of them as the Ten Commandments of data protection, if you will.

 Now, I know what you’re thinking.
 “That’s a lot to remember!”
 And you’re right.
 But these principles are really just common sense when it comes to handling personal data responsibly.

 Let me give you an example.
 Say you run an online bookstore.
-You collect customers' names and addresses for shipping purposes.
-That's fine under GDPR, as long as you:
+You collect customers’ names and addresses for shipping purposes.
+That’s fine under GDPR, as long as the information relates to a natural person, or more specifically an identifiable natural person, and can include location data or one or more factors tied to physical, physiological, genetic, mental, economic, cultural, or social identity.
+You also need to:

 See?
 Not so scary when you break it down, right?